pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `scientific_precision` A function that sets the precision of a stream to the maximum value for a floating point.
 It contains also stream manipulators for the same purpose.

 * `string_utility` Some extra utilities for strings: trimming (eliminate useless blanks) and lower-upper conversion.
+We have recetly added utilities for reading a whole text file in a buffer (it is faster, though potentially memory consuming, and an utility that computed the Levenshtein edit distance between two strings.

+* `readCSV` A class to read csv files.
+Useful if you have data in a speadsheet and you want to load it into a C++ code.

 * `cxxversion` To test with which version of C++ you are compiling your code